-As of December 31, 2016, the Governance Committee consisted of five independent directors (Messrs.
-Boyd, Marshall, Gould, Vecchione, and Snyder).
+As of December 31, 2017 , the Governance Committee consisted of four independent directors (Messrs.
+Boyd, Gould, Beach, and Snyder).
 Mr. Snyder serves as Chairman of the Governance Committee.
-The Governance Committee held five meetings in 2016.
-Following committee reassessments on March 31, 2017, Mr. Marshall left the Governance Committee and Mr. Beach was appointed to the Governance Committee.
+The Governance Committee held six meetings in 2017 .
 The Committee's primary duties include:

-- Identifying individuals qualified to become members of the Company's Board of Directors and recommending director candidates for election or re-election to the Board of Directors; - Reviewing and assessing the effectiveness of the Company's corporate governance structure and processes, and recommending any changes to the full Board of Directors and management; - Periodically recommending changes in the size and composition of the Board of Directors, if appropriate; - Reviewing and recommending changes to, and administering and enforcing, the Company's Corporate Governance Guidelines, Code of Business Conduct and Ethics, Insider Trading Policy, Stock Ownership Guidelines, and Director Training and Education; - Making recommendations to the Board of Directors about succession planning for the CEO and other senior executives; and - Overseeing the annual evaluation process for the Board of Directors.
+- Identify individuals qualified to become members of the Company's Board of Directors and recommend director candidates for election or re-election to the Board of Directors; - Develop and maintain a Director Skills Matrix, the function and use of which will be to assist the Committee in analyzing the Board's current skillset, and to assist the Committee in the director selection and nomination process; - Review and assess the effectiveness of the Company's corporate governance structure and processes, and recommending any changes to the full Board of Directors and management; - Periodically recommend changes in the size and composition of the Board of Directors, if appropriate; - Review and recommend changes to, and administer and enforce, the Company's Corporate Governance Guidelines, Code of Business Conduct and Ethics, Insider Trading Policy, Stock Ownership Guidelines, and Director Training and Education Program; - Review and approve those sections of the Company's proxy statement relating to corporate governance matters and Board Committee functions and responsibilities; - Review and approve the Company's policy making framework, as necessary and appropriate; - Make recommendations to the Board of Directors about succession planning for the CEO and other senior executives; and - Oversee the annual evaluation process for the Board of Directors.

 The Governance Committee also has the authority to delegate its authority to subcommittees and individual members of the Governance Committee as it deems appropriate; provided that any delegate shall report any actions taken to the whole Committee at its next regularly scheduled meeting.
-See "Director Selection Process" on page 5 for further information on the process by which directors are nominated for election to the Company's Board of Directors.
+See " Director Selection Process " on page 4 for further information on the process by which directors are nominated for election to the Company's Board of Directors.